k8svisual/vpk/public/docs/security.md

 </div> -->

-Security provides a view of the security role, subject, and binding for resources in the selected namespace.
+Security provides a view of the role, subject, and binding for resources in the cluster level or selected namespace.

 From the namespace drop-down select a single namespace.
 Once a namespace has been selected press the __View selected namespace__ button.